seankross/bookdown-start/docs/01-Phenology.md

 **Where**: 10 deciduous broadleaf forest, 6 grassland, and 2 shrubland NEON sites in the continental U.S.

 **When**: Daily forecasts for 35-days in the future.
 Forecast submissions are accepted daily throughout 2022.
-The only requirement is submissions are predictions of the future.
+The only requirement is that submissions are predictions of the future.

 **Why**: Phenology has been identified as one of the primary ecological fingerprints of global climate change.